About

 Bio

-Colleen Dwyer Meloche is a Montreal/ Tiohtià:ke based artist who works predominantly with porcelain.
-Her art practice ranges from eclectic ceramics for the home to sculptural constructions incorporating clay, wood, metal and at times, found objects.
+Colleen Dwyer Meloche is a Montreal/ Tiohtià:ke based artist who explores notions of balance and belonging with clay.
+Her art practice ranges from eclectic ceramics for the home to sculptural constructions with coloured paperclay.
+Her pottery collections entertain the simple visual language of stripes and dots.

 Artist Statement